 Returns tuple(pack_sha, index_binsha) binary sha over all the contents of the pack and over all contents of the index.
 If index_write was None, index_binsha will be None

 Note: The destination of the write functions is up to the user.
-It could be a socket, or a file for instance sha1 zip write (data)
+It could be a socket, or a file for instance

 Note: writes only undeltified objects

 3.10 Streams